 Remember, an investment account is like a vehicle, while your actual investments are the passengers.
 Depending on the vehicle you own, it can only hold certain numbers and types of passengers.
 Plus, certain other rules will apply.
 That is how accounts work.
 Inside the account, you hold your stocks, bonds, mutual funds, etc. Some accounts have limits on how much you can put in, and there are rules about what types of investments you can hold in certain types of accounts.

 First, there are two main distinctions in accounts: brokerage and retirement.
+There are also some specialty accounts.
 Brokerage accounts can be accessed at any time to deposit and withdraw funds.
 Retirement accounts have restrictions on how much can be invested annually, and can usually only be withdrawn upon in retirement.

 Both types also have their benefits.
 Brokerage accounts can invest in any investment product, and can also take on leverage and short positions.
 Retirement accounts are somewhat limited in what they can invest in, but they usually offer some type of tax advantage.